liferay/lexicon-site/src/pages/docs/patterns/alerts.md

 title: "Alerts"
 titleLabel: "Clay"
 titleLabelLink: "https://clayui.com/docs/components/alerts.html"
-description: "Alerts are used to capture the attention of the user in an intrusive way.
-Sometimes just to say that something went right, others to say that something needs to be reviewed."
+description: "Alerts are used to capture the attention and inform the user in a more or less intrusive way."
 layout: "guide"
 weight: 1
 ---